WabashCannon/excel-patcher/Readme.md

 Installation
 ------
 ### Quick and easy
-Download the executable jar file [here](linktojar) and make sure you have Java installed.
-Run the program on from the terminal or command prompt using
+Download and extract the latest release from [the release page](https://github.com/WabashCannon/excel-patcher/releases).
+Once it is extracted, navigate to the excel-patcher folder in terminal or command prompt and type

 `java -jar /path/to/the/jarfile/patcher.jar`

 ### From Source
-If you want to do this, you probably already know how, but this is the process I use.
+If you plan to do this, you probably know most of the details already.
+I recomend importing the project into Eclipse using EGit to clone this repository.
+It should be that easy to get it up an running.

-1. Install eclipse and the eclipse plugin EGit if you do not have them already
-2. Clone the source code in eclipse using EGit
-3. Download the Apache POI library  [here](https://poi.apache.org/download.html).
-Grab the binary distribution and extract it.
-4. In eclipse, modify the project's build path by right clicking the project and clicking **Build Path→Configure Build Path...**
-5. Import the following libraries, or their equivalent for your version using the **Add External Jars...** button.
-  * poi-3.11-20141221.jar
-  * poi-ooxml-3.11-20141221.jar
-  * poi-ooxml-schemas-3.11-20141221.jar
-  * xmlbeans-2.6.0.jar
-6. Now you should be done, and you can test by running it in eclipse.
-Just export it as an executable jar from eclipse and it will run standalone.